aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/index.md

 This is the same import statement used in the default theme style https://github.com/pages-themes/cayman/blob/master/assets/css/style.scss file.

-## step 3 - Customized the theme styles
+## Step 3 - Customized the theme styles

 Now that we have overriden the default `styles.scss` file with our local `styles.scss` file, we can add styles our local `styles.scss` file to customize the styles for our pages.